MRSCompanyLtd/eth-address-tracker-webpart/README.md

 1. Clone this repo.

 2. Create Addresses list in your SharePoint dev tenant.
-Use the Title field for the address, and add a "Label" field for your tag to make the address more understandable to a human.
+Use the Title field for the address, and add a "Label" single line of text field for your tag to make the address more understandable to a human.
 The webpart pulls this in on mount.

 3. Adjust /config/serve.json to point to your SharePoint site with the Addresses list.